MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure enciphered.md

+To the brave adventurers willing to take up this challenge,

+We invite you to join the Mathematics Society!
+We offer a blend of academic seminars, exciting social events such as board game nights, a pizza party, movie nights, ice-skating, and an opportunity to meet like minded people at our seminars and events.
+Meet our mascot, the Tortoise Professor Zeno, and be a part of a community that shares your passion in mathematics.

+This year we have a massive adventure that is sure to teach you about the nerdiest depths of mathematics, while challenging your attention to detail, knowledge of mathematical paradoxes, and digital literacy.
+But to earn the right to start this quest; you must first solve this here puzzle written by our dear friend Sir Caesar.

 Ghdu Vhhnhu ri Wuxwk

 L ghduob krsh wklv lqylwdwlrq kdv ehhq deoh wr uhdfk brx.
 Dv brx pdb kdyh khdug, Surihvvru Chqr kdv uhfhqwob ehhq fdswxuhg dqg hyhubrqh lv xqvxuh zkr wkh shushwudwru lv, exw L kdyh d vxvslflrq wkdw Surihvvru Whuuhqfh G. Krzdug kdv fdswxuhg Surihvvru Chqr iru klv qhidulrxv sodq wr  xqghuplqh orjlf dqg ghvwurblqj Pdwkhpdwlfv dw lw’v urrw.